100ru/Secure-Vault-Bank/README.md

 Run the Main class to start the application.

 # 8.Usage
-Add Customer: Enter customer details and click "Add Customer."
-Perform Transaction: Choose between deposit, withdrawal, or transfer and complete the process.
-View Transaction History: Click on "View History" to see account transactions.
+  1.Launch the Application -Run the Jar or Execute the Main class in your IDE.
+ 2.Login
+    .Administrator:
+    .Username🏸admin
+    .Password:
+    .Customer: -Use thecredential createntials created during account setup.
+ 3.Navigate the Dashboard
+   .Admin Panel:
+   .Manage account details, perform
 # 9.Screenshots
  You can add relevant screenshots of your application here.
 Future Enhancements
 Implement user authentication for bank employees.
 Add loan and credit card management features.